AnotherCraft/ac-worldgen/README.md

 ## System premise & features
 * **Standalone application**, easy to integrate with your project, communicates with the client via the `stdin` and `stdout` pipes (see [the interface documentation](docs/app_interface.md)).
 * **Fully customizable generation** using the WOGLAC programming language.
 * Decently fast, written in C++.
-Parallel procgen implemented.
+Parallel generation.
+You can expect around 2 ms per one 16×16×16 chunk generated per thread with decently complicated worldgen.
+Some operations are slower than other ofc.
-* On demand generation of any part of the world (4-byte integer for X, Y and Z coordinates).
+* On demand generation of any part of the world at any time (4-byte integer for X, Y and Z coordinates).
+* Fully deterministic, always provides the same results, no matter the order of generation.
 * **Open source**.

 ### Procgen features
-* 2D & 3D Perlin noise, voronoi-based generation.
+* 2D & 3D Perlin, Voronoi/Worley-based noise functions.
-* Domain warping (using the `sampleOffset` function with variable offset parameters).
+* Domain warping.
+* Biomes.
-* Grammar-based structure generation.
+* Grammar-based structure generation that allows generating anything from trees to cities.
 * Can import voxel prefabs in the ˙.vox˙ format.

 ### System structure